tekumara/notes/github-actions.md

 ## Reusable Workflows

 Allow a job, or group of jobs, to be reused across workflows.
 This allows a tree of jobs to be created, eg: see the overview diagram in [Reusing workflows](https://docs.github.com/en/actions/using-workflows/reusing-workflows).
 Reusable workflows must have the `workflow_call` trigger, and support parameters.
+Reusable workflows are called by [jobs.<job_id>.uses](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_iduses).

 ## Composite actions